Our first Japan trip

 Otsu

-I picked this one, and that’s because I wanted to stay near lake Biwa.
+I picked this destination, and that’s because I wanted to stay near lake Biwa.
 This one is probably my second favorite from our whole trip.
-We got to travel to Kyoto (which is only 2 stations away) and Nara from the time we stayed there.
+We got to travel to Kyoto (which is only 2 stations away from Otsu) and Nara from the time we stayed there.
 I especially loved our trip to Enryaku-ji temple because we got to ride a local train (with only 2 cars) full of students, which made me feel like a local commuter.
-The temple was on a mountain, so we even got a chance to ride a cable car too, which was interesting.
-I also love the hotel where we stayed in Otsu the most from all the others.
-We got a view of lake Biwa every morning, and the room was so big (which was so different from the other hotels that we stayed during this trip), so baby C can have more space to explore while he’s learning to crawl.
+The temple was on a mountain, so we even got a chance to ride a cable car too, which was quite interesting.
+The hotel we stayed in Otsu as also my personal favorite among the others we stayed in during the trip.
+We got a view of lake Biwa every morning, and the room was so big (maybe because it’s a resort), so baby C can have more space to explore while he’s learning to crawl.

 Tokyo

 Tokyo is probably my least favorite part of our trip.
-Probably because we’ve been tired already.
+Maybe because we’ve been tired already.
 But also, there were just too many people!
 But ofc, it’s Tokyo, so I should’ve expected it.

 But hey, at least I got a chance to visit Ghibli’s official store and take a picture with a gigantic Totoro. (: